nikerajbanshi/magic-maker-studio/docs/week-3/functional-spec.md

 ## 1. Overview

-This document defines the functional specification for **Magic Maker Studio v1.1**, a mobile-first, gamified phonics and pronunciation learning application.
+This document defines the functional specification for **SoundSteps:Magic Maker Studio v1.1**, a mobile-first, gamified phonics and pronunciation learning application.
 The specification is aligned with Week 3 learning outcomes, emphasizing:

 - Scenario-based educational content planning